 - North Carolina residents enjoy camping, fishing, boating, swimming and other recreational opportunities provided by the reservoirs, as well as economic benefits of recreation and tourism.
 TVA maintains four day-use areas on the reservoirs and 13 stream access sites.

-- TVA manages recreational and cultural resources on more than 1,500 acres of public land around reservoirs in North Carolina and partners with local and regional stakeholders to improve water quality, shoreline conditions and biodiversity in these reservoirs and their tributaries.
+- TVA manages recreational and cultural resources on more than 1,500 acres of public land around reservoirs in North Carolina and partners with state, local and regional stakeholders to improve water quality, shoreline conditions, recreation and biodiversity in these reservoirs and their tributaries.

 - TVA maintains the structural, seismic and hydraulic integrity of four dams in North Carolina.